How Can I Find Out What Caused My Child's Autism?

 No matter the potential cause, parents and caregivers must focus on the child's future rather than their past.
 Available evidence shows that autism tends to develop at an early age, meaning that a child born without autism is unlikely to "acquire" it when they are older.

-The best response to an autism diagnosis is to seek treatments that can help the family adjust and the child thrive.
+The best response to an autism diagnosis is to seek evidence-based autism treatment that can help the family adjust and the child thrive.

 ASD Cannot Be Diagnosed Through Genetic or Medical Testing